J. D. Sumner: Sunny South Quartet and Dixie Lily Harmoneers

-J. D. Sumner first sang with The Sunny South Quartet from 1945 to 1949.
-The quartet was headquartered in Tampa, Florida and was sponsored by the Dixie Lily Flour Company.
+J. D. Sumner first sang with the Sunny South Quartet from 1945 to 1948.
+The quartet was headquartered in Tampa, Florida, and was sponsored by the Dixie Lily Flour Company.
 In 1949, Sunny South manager Horace Floyd relocated the quartet to Orlando, but Sumner stayed behind in Tampa where he maintained the sponsorship and started a new group, the Dixie Lily Harmoneers, which he sang with for a few months.

 Sunshine Boys

 Later in 1949, J. D. Sumner left the Dixie Lily Harmoneers and moved up to Atlanta, Georgia, where he joined the Sunshine Boys.
-They split their time between Atlanta and Wheeling, West Virginia with the occasional trip to Hollywood to sing in Western movies.
+They split their time between Atlanta and Wheeling, West Virginia, with the occasional trip to Hollywood to sing in Western movies.
 The lineup of Fred Daniel on tenor, Ed Wallace on lead, Ace Richman on baritone, and J. D. on bass continued on for five years until June 30, 1954.

 Blackwood Brothers Quartet

 On June 30, 1954, tragedy struck the Blackwood Brothers Quartet when a disastrous test run in their private plane cost the lives of baritone R. W. Blackwood and bass singer Bill Lyles.

 J. D. Sumner was immediately hired by the Blackwood Brothers to sing with them to replace Lyles.
 Cecil Blackwood joined at the same time to replace his brother R. W. on baritone.
 J. D. sang with the Blackwood Brothers Quartet from 1954 until 1965.
-While he was with the Blackwoods, Sumner brought the idea of traveling cross country in a tour bus rather than flying, and was the first professional musical group to do so in any genre.
 He also established the National Quartet Convention along with James Blackwood to showcase the various quartets in the industry and the convention became an annual festival and mainstay in the industry that continues to this day.
 It was also during this time he met Elvis Presley.
-Presley lived in Memphis, Tennessee as a young boy and would attend the all night sings at The Ellis Auditorium.
-Presley was an avid fan of Southern Gospel music and groups such as The Blackwood Brothers and The Statesmen Quartet.
+Presley lived in Memphis, Tennessee, as a young boy and would attend the all night sings at The Ellis Auditorium.
+Presley was an avid fan of Southern Gospel music and groups such as the Blackwood Brothers and the Statesmen Quartet.
 Sumner recalled that Presley had missed a concert one month, and Sumner inquired why he did not attend.
 Presley replied he had no money to get into the show, and Sumner said "Son you come find me when you want to get in, money or not."
 Sumner then told his group mates to let Presley in the back stage door so he could attend.
-Years later, Presley would try out for The Songfellows Quartet, a group associated with The Blackwood Brothers, though did not receive an invitation to join.
+Years later, Presley would try out for the Songfellows Quartet, a group associated with the Blackwood Brothers, though did not receive an invitation to join.
 Shortly thereafter, Presley recorded a demo at Sun Records in Memphis which launched his legendary rock and roll career.